codesponsor/dev/README.md

 Our mission is to help sustain open source code by connecting sponsors with open-source projects.

+## How can we help you?

+You put a lot of time and effort into your open source projects, and people rely on them to do their jobs.
+It's important that your work is sustainable, and we help you fund it.

 ## Quick Start

 To start getting paid on your open source repositories: